kevb34ns/auto-comment-blocks/README.md

 The Language Support section shows which languages are supported.
 See the Settings section for how to add single line comment support to languages that are not officially supported.

 ### Multi-line Comment Blocks
-This feature has not changed, but support has now been added for Less, Objective-C/C++, and Swift.
+This feature has not changed, but support has now been added for Less, Objective-C/C++, Swift and D.

 ## Usage
 ![Demo](https://raw.githubusercontent.com/kevinkyang/auto-comment-blocks/master/img/demo.gif)